nehemiaobati/codeigniter/.clinerules/clinerules.md

 #### **1.7.
 Configuration (app/Config/)**

 - Sensitive or environment-specific settings MUST be managed via the `.env` file.
-- All custom configuration files MUST be placed in the `app/Config/Custom/` directory.
+- All custom configuration files MUST be placed in a dedicated directory (e.g., `app/Config/Custom/`).
 - Custom configuration files MUST use the `Config\Custom` namespace.

 ---